 On a more positive note, Crossman makes some excellent points about topics you might not think important.
 For example, when she discusses becoming part of a community in the third video, she suggests checking out a number of support groups to find the one or two that best fit you and your family.
 But she also says to be wary of support groups that are formed around one particular curriculum.
 Very often, families begin with one curriculum, only to find that it really doesn’t suit their family, and they need to switch to something else.
 But if their support community is centered on a curriculum they no longer want to use, they can find themselves in a bind.
 This can be a huge problem since children and parents have already started forming relationships they might not want to lose.
 Crossman alerts new homeschoolers to a number of things like this that are unlikely to have occurred to them.

 I also appreciate that Crossman often discusses efficient and inexpensive ways to homeschool.
 Even if parents have the financial resources to purchase whatever they want, time is limited.
 Knowing that you don’t have to do everything in a textbook or that you might be able to teach two children working at different grade levels using the same curriculum for subjects like science and history can be a lifesaver.

 Crossman speaks very quickly on these videos and she covers loads of information.
-You might do well to rewatch a few times or else stop and rewind periodically to make sure you’ve gotten everything.
-There’s a lot to absorb, especially when there’s so much new information.
+You might do well to rewatch a few times or else stop and rewind periodically to make sure you’ve understood everything.
+There’s a lot to absorb, especially when so much of it might be new information.
 If you prefer reading, Crossman has a book titled Homeschool Like an Expert that covers the same information as that on the videos and more.